 With the breaker open and the closing spring discharged, remove retaining clip from auxiliary switch shaft, or loosen clamping bolt in operating link.
-Observe and make note of the direction of the index mark on the end of the shaft.
+Observe and make note of the direction of the index mark on the end of the shaft and the position of the operating link in relation to the stop screw.
 Remove mounting hardware securing auxiliary switch to mechanism plate.
 Slide auxiliary switch and shaft out of operating link.
 Before removing any wires from switch terminals, make sure they are properly tagged with switch terminal numbers to assure proper placement on new switch.
-Remove wires,
+Remove wires.